Writers & Journalists

 see also: DJ/Selector, Reviewer/Critic, Educator, Historian/Scholar/Researcher

-Shanté writes and
+Shanté writes a filmless score. and things i collected

 “a filmless score is a passion project that prompts one to see film in a musical way and hear music in a cinematic way. i'm building my ideal coming-of-age film soundtrack through a series of playlists. with things i collected, i offer musings on music, maximalism, memorabilia, and mysticism. i frequently share and review collectibles in my possession, majority of them being music-related (vinyl, cassettes, CDs, etc).”